SchweizerischeBundesbahnen/netzgrafik-editor-frontend/README.md

 ## Introduction

-This is the repository for the Netzgrafik-Editor.
 The Netzgrafik-Editor is a powerful software that enables the creation, modification, and analysis of [integrated synchronised clock-faced timetables](https://en.wikipedia.org/wiki/Clock-face_scheduling).
 It offers various functions to enhance the efficiency and optimization of the logistics network.
 Some of the key features include: